cyberitsolutions/alloc/util/testing/alloc-test-plan.rst

     >   click 'New Time Sheet'
     <   should take you to the create new time sheet page

+    | FIXME!
+We need to add more time sheet tests.

 #.
 Sales tests::

     |   go to the Sales page